pygame-community/pygame-geometry/README.md

 - **Tests**

-   The `tests` directory includes unittests that ensure that the current implementations work as intended.
+   The `tests` directory includes unittests that ensure the current implementations work as intended.

 - **Benchmarks**